 Summary: There are many ways, apart from ownership %, that founders slowly lose control of their companies.
 Some of the more obvious ones get spelled out in term sheets, but professional players in startup ecosystems know how to use more subtle mechanisms to erode founder control.

-Seasoned founders and startup lawyers know that there are really two things that matter most in negotiating a term sheet: ownership and control.
+Seasoned founders and startup lawyers know that there are really two things that matter most in negotiating a term sheet: economics and control.
 In other words, from the perspective of a founder, (1) what % of the Company will I own after the deal closes (and, more specifically, what % of exit proceeds do I get), and (2) whose permission is needed to make key decisions?
 Of the “control” terms, there are explicit ones, like protective provisions, that competent founders know to focus on.
-But there are more subtle aspects, like the composition of the Company’s advisors, and even who the Company’s lawyers are, that when ignored can significantly erode the ability of founders to control their companies; particularly in high-stakes situations when there’s significant internal disagreement.
+But there are more subtle aspects, like the composition of the Company’s advisors, and even who the Company’s lawyers are, that when ignored can significantly erode the ability of founders to maintain influence over their companies; particularly in high-stakes situations when there’s significant internal disagreement.

 The More Obvious Forms of Control

 - Voting Thresholds and Protective Covenants – These are typically spelled out in stockholder agreements and organizational documents.
 There are 1,000 ways to draft them, but they basically boil down to: you can’t do X without getting approval from stockholders holding Y% of the Company’s overall capitalization, or a specific % of various classes of stock.